HolyChris/ProjectKerosene/README.md

    1. ![Key Location](https://raw.githubusercontent.com/HolyChris/ProjectKerosene/master/images/KeyLocation.png)
 1. Next, you'll want get your keys in the correct format, click on the arrows next to the keys to change the format to least significant bit (lsb) or most significant bit (msb).
 You'll want both the APPEUI and DEVEUI in lsb format, and the APP KEY in msb format
    1. ![Key Format](https://raw.githubusercontent.com/HolyChris/ProjectKerosene/master/images/KeyFormat.png)
-1. Now we're ready to request a remote session using Project Kerosene:
+1. Now we're ready to request a remote session using Hardshare:
    - **[Click THIS LINK to request a session.](https://rerobots.net/sandbox/helium/gy4Z4kRfgn4yAuavaWeGWQjjF1WJeQt6)**
    -  If there are no boards available, please wait a few minutes and refresh the page.
 We are currently limited by the number of devices available.
    - _(If you are unable to get an instance, please reach out to c@m3r.co)_